datacarpentry/semester-biology/materials/paths-R.md

         * Working on a different computer?
         * Working with someone else's files?
 * In general, using `setwd` means that your code will only work on a single computer
-* That's bad, so we want to have the working directory automatically and use relative paths
+* That's bad, so we want to have the working directory set automatically and use relative paths

 ### Projects